francescomucio/tee-as-transformation/README.md

 ## 🚀 Quick Start

 Since this is an initial release, there's no pip package available yet.
-The only way to use Tee is by cloning this repository:
+The only way to use t4t is by cloning this repository:

 ```bash
 # Clone the repository